Search

 (iii) Axial flow or propeller pumps.

 In the impeller of a centrifugal pump, the liquid flows in the outward radial direction, while the flow of liquid in a propeller pump impeller is in the axial direction, parallel to the rotating shaft.
 The mixed flow pump impeller has an intermediate form so that the flow of liquid is in between the radial and axial directions.
-However, there are no rigid boundaries separating these three types of pumps, and often all the three types of pumps are called centrifugal pumps.
+However, no rigid boundaries separate these three types of pumps, and often all three types of pumps are called centrifugal pumps.

 COMPONENT PARTS OF A CENTRIFUGAL PUMP

-The main component parts of a centrifugal pump which are described below:
+The main component parts of a centrifugal pump are described below:

 The impellers may be classified as.